xkjq/yoto-up/README.md

    2. Create and activate a virtual environment

-   You can use the standard Python venv workflow, or the bundled `uv` helper if you have it installed.
+   You can use the standard Python venv workflow, but uv is recommended

    Standard (bash / zsh / sh):